Cyprotex expands cosmetics testing offer with CeeTox deal

-BRIEF-China's egg, poultry prices to remain low this year - agriculture ministry

-BEIJING, April 24 China's Agriculture Ministry said at a presser on Monday:

-LONDON Jan 2 British drugs testing company Cyprotex said on Thursday it had bought rival CeeTox from North American Science Associates Inc to expand its offer to the cosmetic and personal care industry.
+LONDON British drugs testing company Cyprotex CN8.L said on Thursday it had bought rival CeeTox from North American Science Associates Inc to expand its offer to the cosmetic and personal care industry.

 Cyprotex said it would pay an initial 630,000 pounds for Kalamazoo, Michigan-based CeeTox, plus a further 5 percent payable on specified sales in the next four years to a maximum 3.1 million pounds.